dart-lang/build/build_config/README.md

   returned by the `builder_factory`.
 - **build_to**: Optional.
 The location that generated assets should be output to.
 The possibilities are:
-  - `"source"`: Outputs go to the source tree next to their primary inputs.
+  - `"source"`: Outputs are written at their package paths.
-  - `"cache"`: Outputs go to a hidden build cache and won't be published.
+  - `"cache"`: Outputs are written in the artifact tree under `.dart_tool/build/generated` and won't be published.
 - **defaults**: Optional: Default values to apply when a user does not specify the corresponding key in their `builders` section.
 May contain the following
   keys: